-Dr Laine's research interests are broadly in molecular, environmental, and nutritional epidemiology, and in the development of epidemiological methods.
-Her interests are strongly rooted in epidemiological methods to understand mechanisms via the application of causality and causal inference.
-She leads a working group at Imperial on causality (please contact her if you are interested).
+Dr Laine's research interests are broadly in molecular, environmental, and nutritional epidemiology, and in epidemiological methods.
+Her pedagogic motivations are strongly rooted in epidemiological methods to understand mechanisms via the application of causality and causal inference.
+She leads a working group and seminar series and journal club (along with other postdoc and PhD students) at Imperial on methods and causality (please contact her if you are interested in participating).

 et al., 2017, Neonatal Metabolomic Profiles Related to Prenatal Arsenic Exposure, Environmental Science & Technology, Vol:51, ISSN:0013-936X, Pages:625-633